 Male-pattern balding is thought to be caused by genetic and hormonal factors.
 It often presents as thinning hair near the temples and balding on the top of the head.

 Changes in female hormones due to regular body cycles and taking birth control pills can cause balding.
-Female balding is especially profound at menopause as it is at this point that the male hormone androgen becomes active in women.
+Female balding is especially profound at menopause and can also be considered as one of the signs of menopause as it is at this point that the male hormone androgen becomes active in women.
 Androgen produces metaborates that suppress hair follicles leading to balding.
 Hormonal balding is especially common among women from families with a history of telogen effluvium.

 Stress and Trauma